gene-git/wg_tool/README.rst

 All the wireguard configs will be found under the *Data-wg* directory.
 This has the gateway server config along with both users' laptop configs.

+.. rubric:: Footnotes

+.. [#] For example adding a dictionary in the middle of a group of key=val will
+       incorrectly append subsequent key=val to the dictionary